denoland/deno/cli/tests/WPT.md

 The WPT are test suites for Web platform specs, like Fetch, WHATWG Streams, or console.
 Deno is able to run most `.any.js` and `.window.js` web platform tests.

-This directory contains a `wpt.json` file that is used to configure our WPT test runner.
+This directory contains a `wpt.jsonc` file that is used to configure our WPT test runner.
 You can use this json file to set which WPT suites to run, and which tests we expect to fail (due to bugs or because they are out of scope for Deno).